Historical Mistakes That Changed the World Forever main image

 The fall of Constantinople in 1453, marking the end of the Byzantine Empire, is often attributed to an unlocked gate.
 The tale tells of the small Kerkoporta gate in the city's Land Walls being left open.

-Ottoman soldiers discovered this unguarded entry point, climbed to the top of the wall, and raised their banner, causing panic among the Byzantines.
+Ottoman soldiers discovered this unguarded entry point, climbed to the top of the wall, and raised their banners, causing panic among the Byzantines.
 Despite fierce resistance in other areas like the Gate of St. Romanus, this seemingly insignificant oversight led to the city's capture.
 However, some historians question the veracity of this story, considering it more legend than fact.

 (Image via Midjourney)